Tradition is marked in Vatican and across Italy.

-Italy celebrates the feast day of St Anthony Abbot, the patron saint and protector of animals, on Friday 17 January 2020.
+Italian farmers celebrate the feast day of St Anthony Abbot or Antonio Abate, the patron saint and protector of animals, on Tuesday 17 January 2023.

-Each year an open air stable is assembled by the Italian Association of Livestock Farmers (AIA) at Piazza Pio XII in front of St Peter’s Square in Vatican City.
+The event is marked in Rome with an open-air stable set up by the Italian Association of Livestock Farmers (AIA) at Piazza Pio XII in front of St Peter’s Square in Vatican City.

 For full details of the event see AIA website.

 Piazza San Pietro, Città del Vaticano, Vatican City